-Apart from the above initiatives, we spent R7,610 million on training and development of our employees.
+Apart from the above initiatives, we spent R8.1 million (including costs for non-accredited programmes on training and development of our employees.

 Employee turnover and absenteeism

 We continuously evaluate our recruitment processes to ensure that high potential talent is employed, taking cognisance of leadership capabilities, identified competencies for positions and employment equity plans.
 Our approach is to attract the best people in the industry with focus on the appointment of persons from the designated groups.